Telmo Zarra

 Pedro Telmo Zarraonandía Montoya (20 January 1921 – 23 February 2006), known as Telmo Zarra ([ˈs̻ara], [ˈθara]), was a Spanish football forward.
 He spent the majority of his career at Athletic Bilbao, from 1940 to 1955, for whom he remains the top scorer in competitive matches with 335 goals.

 Zarra signed for Athletic after playing one season for Erandio.
 He became a prolific goalscorer in his 15 seasons at the club, winning the Pichichi Trophy as the highest scorer in La Liga on six occasions.
 During his career, Zarra scored a total of 251 league goals, a Spanish record that lasted nearly six decades before being broken by Lionel Messi.
 His 81 goals in the Copa del Rey remain a record.

 Despite his goalscoring records, he only played for Spain 20 times.
 Even so, he still managed to score 20 goals, including four in one match as Spain beat Switzerland 6–3 on 18 February 1951.
 He also scored his country's winning goal against England in the 1950 World Cup finals as Spain reached the final four—their best performance in the competition until winning the 2010 FIFA World Cup 60 years later.

 After leaving Athletic in 1955, he played for one year with SD Indautxu and another with Barakaldo CF before retiring.
-He died of a heart attack on 24 February 2006, aged 85.
+He died of a heart attack on 23 February 2006, aged 85.
 The Zarra Trophy for the highest-scoring Spaniard in La Liga is awarded in his memory.

-Life

-Childhood and first steps
+Early life

 Zarra was born on 20 January 1921 at the Asúa train station in Erandio, Biscay.
 He was the son of Telmo Zarraonandía, an engineer and head of Asúa station, and Tomasa Montoya.
 Zarra was the seventh of ten children, five of them boys.
+The family was of Romani descent.

 When he was young, Zarra used to play football with his neighbours.
 While other children had homemade or improvised balls, Zarra had access to a real ball, as two of his brothers played football in La Liga with Arenas de Getxo: Tomás, a goalkeeper and the oldest sibling, and Domingo, who died during the Spanish Civil War.

 His father did not like Zarra playing football, because "it was enough with two brothers in the practice of this game."
 But Zarra liked the sport and began playing for several local teams, including Asia and Pitoberese.
 At that time, he was nicknamed "Telmito the fearful", as he would play cautiously, being ashamed and self-conscious of his skill.